-Composition of Constituent Assembly
+Composition of Constituent Assembly of India

 The Orignal Constituent Assembly comprised 389 members.
-Provincial Legislative Assemblies (Assemblies during British era) elected 292 members.
+Provincial Legislative Assemblies (Assemblies during the British era) elected 292 members.
 While the Princely States nominated 93 members.

 They added a single representative from each of the four Chief Commissioners Provinces (Delhi, Ajmer-Marwar, Coorg, and British Baluchistan).

-They distributed seats in provinces among the three major communities – Muslim, Sikh (only in Punjab) and in proportion to their respective populations.
+They distributed seats in provinces among the three major communities – Muslim, Sikh (only in Punjab), and in proportion to their respective populations.

 Members of each community in the Provincial Legislative Assembly elected their own representatives.